FRRouting/frr/doc/user/overview.rst

 mode.
 This avoids the overhead of maintaining a separate configuration file for each daemon.

-FRR is currently currently implementing a new internal configuration system based on YANG data models.
+FRR is currently implementing a new internal configuration system based on YANG data models.
 When this work is completed, FRR will be a fully programmable routing stack.

 .. _supported-platforms: